 According to the study of ‘Internet Live stats’, there are approximately 1.5 billion websites that are available on the internet in the world.
 This number however is not surprising by seeing the current trend of digitalization.
 Everybody wants his/her content or ideas or business or views to get tremendous reach that too in very much less time.
 And for this, website is a handy tool.
 But here the question is of better user engagement.
-What if you have created a good looking website with exceptionally well design aspects but still users don’t feel connected to your site?
+What if you have created a good-looking website with exceptionally well design aspects but still users don’t feel connected to your site?
 Conventional website developing is becoming boring day by day.
 Newer innovations are promptly accepted to make the website much user oriented.
 These new innovations come on its way.
 One of such innovations is the use of augmented reality on website.
 It’s widely known as WebAR (Web augmented reality).
-First of all, let's start with the basic idea of WebAR.
+First of all, let’s start with the basic idea of WebAR.

-WebAR (Web augmented reality)
+What Is WebAR (Web augmented reality)?

 WebAR : the name itself is self explanatory.
 WebAR is a branch of augmented reality which makes us feel and experience the enhanced reality with the help of handy devices like mobiles, tablets, etc. What if we could experience augmented reality by just surfing?
 Well, this is possible with the help of WebAR.

 As our users and website visitors want something new and fresh on a daily basis on our sites, we must understand their needs.
 And WebAR may serve as the solution to these dynamic needs of the users.
 The most affected and benefited section of the market may be the field of advertisement.
 Printed Ads were having their own existence and importance in an older time, but in this digitally advanced era, marketing on social media and websites are becoming popular amongst the digital world.
 WebAR is nothing but just a further advancement of digital marketing beyond traditional social media advertising.